+Activation methods.
 Chemical activation methods like KOH treatment can significantly increase the surface area and porosity of plant-derived carbons.
-To cite, Broussonetia papyrifera stem bark activated with KOH had a BET surface area up to 1212 m2/g and pore size of 3.8 nm, leading to a capacitance of 320 F/g [32].
+To cite, Broussonetia papyrifera stem bark activated with KOH had a BET surface area of up to 1212 m/g and a pore size of 3.8 nm, leading to a capacitance of 320 F/g [32].

 It is also important to understand that in addition to the above factors, adequate water supply during the plant growth phase is essential for optimal plant health in general.
-It is also understood that water stress can lead to stunted growth and reduced biomass quality and quantity, which negatively impacts the properties of the carbon produced from these plants.
+It is also understood that water stress can lead to stunted growth and reduced biomass guality and quantity, which negatively impacts the properties of the carbon produced by these plants.
 Hence, the growth environments that enhance capacitance in supercapacitors involve a combination of optimal soil conditions, environmental factors, appropriate plant species, effective post-growth treatments, and sufficient water availability.
 Thus, it is important to consider these elements collectively that contribute to the development of high-performance carbon materials suitable for supercapacitor applications.
-So, by selecting appropriate plant precursors and optimizing the activation process can produce high-performance activated carbons for advanced energy storage applications.
+So, selecting appropriate plant precursors and optimizing the activation process can produce high-performance ACs for advanced energy storage applications.

-Impact of physical characteristics of plants derived activated carbons on the key metrics of the supercapacitors
+Impact of physical characteristics of plants derived ACs on the key metrics of the supercapacitors

-Physical properties like the specific surface area, pore size, and pore volume distribution of activated carbon derived from plants significantly impact the key metrics of supercapacitor performance [37] as follows:
+Physical properties like the specific surface area, pore size, and pore volume distribution of AC derived from plants significantly impact the key metrics of supercapacitor performance [37] as follows:

-Specific Surface Area (SSA):

-- 1. High SSA (>2000 m^2/g) enhances:

-- Capacitance (C)

-- ➢ Energy density (E)

-- Power density (P)

-- 2. Low SSA (<1000 m2/g) may limit performance
+Specific surface area (SSA).
+High SSA (>2000 m/g) enhances capacitance (C), energy density (E) and power density (P).
+Low SSA (<1000 m/g) may limit performance.